 Customs Shipping from China to Australia

-Customs formalities can add days to delivery times due to customs inspections, document reviews, and potential duties or taxes.
+Customs clearance formalities can add days to delivery times due to customs inspections, document reviews, and potential duties or taxes.
 Efficient customs clearance is essential to minimizing these delays.

 Key Factors Affecting Customs Delays